minio/kes-docs/content/integrations/entrust-keycontrol.md

 ### Start the KES Server

-Use the yaml file you created to start a KES server instance.
+Use the YAML file you created to start a KES server instance.

 ```sh {.copy}
 kes server --config config.yml --auth off